Skip to main content

 Strategies to Avoid Oversharing

-• How well do I know this person?
+• How much do I know this person?

-• Is this setting right for such discussions?
+• Is this place good for these talks?

 Techniques for Self-Control